 Description The contents of the Accumulator are copied to the specified Data Memory.

-Operation $[m] \leftarrow ACC$ Affected flag(s) None
+Operation $[m] \leftarrow ACC$

 LOR A,[m] Logical OR Data Memory to ACC

 Description Data in the Accumulator and the specified Data Memory perform a bitwise logical OR operation.
 The result is stored in the Accumulator.